iribarre/brazil-geographic-data/README.md

 # brazil-geographic-data
-Urban development in Brazil based on governmental sources, geographic data and maps.
+Geographic data from Brazil, based on urban development, governmental sources and maps.